MatthewPress/hangman/README.md

 * Check a guessed letter against all characters in the word at the same time
 * A letter guess is not correct if the user inputs multiple letters in one prompt
 * Shows all correctly guessed letters and where they're placed in the word
+* When all letters or the word have been correctly guessed, the program says congrats and closes
+* When either the word is guessed correctly or number of attempts is exceeded, the game brings up a prompt to reset or quit